1

 Benzonatate

-It is an antitussive, structurally it is related to Tetracaine which is a local anesthetic.
+It is an antitussive, structurally it is related to Tetracaine, which is a local anesthetic.
 It not only inhibits the cough impulses to suppress the central cough center but also inhibits the pulmonary stretch receptors as well.
 Hence, it has both central and peripheral modes of action.
-It is also having mild local anesthetic action.
+It also has mild local anesthetic action.

 Antitussive Drugs Classification